VIS-SWIR imaging sensors

 testing VIS-SWIR imaging sensors: VIT, SIT and SOL.

 The stations differ in design and test capabilities.

 In simplification it can be said that VIT is an image

 regulated light intensity at a dozen of narrow spectral

 bands distributed in VIS-SWIR range; SIT is a

 regulated light intensity and step regulated spectral

-VIT test station ebables measurement of imaging, radiometric and photometric parameters at a dozen spectral bands; SIT- radiometric parameters at continuously regulated wavelength; SOL - radiometric parameters at step regulated wavelength and photometric parameters.
+VIT test station enables measurement of imaging, radiometric and photometric parameters at a dozen spectral bands of VIS-NIR range; SIT- radiometric parameters at continuously regulated wavelength in VIS-SWIR range; SOL - radiometric parameters at step regulated wavelength and photometric parameters in VIS-SWIR range.